yanhann10/aws_comprehend_lambda/Readme.md

-A serverless pipeline for keyphrase extraction using AWS Lambda and Comprehend.
+A serverless pipeline for keyphrase extraction using AWS Lambda & Comprehend and write to DynamoDB.